mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 5. Streams Transformations

-Once obtained a `KStream` or a `KTable`, we can transform the information they contain using _ transformations_.
+Once obtained a `KStream` or a `KTable`, we can transform the information they contain using _transformations_.
 The Kafka stream library offers two kind of transformations: stateless, and stateful.
 While the former executes only in memory, the latter requires managing a state to perform.

 ### 5.1.
 Stateless Transformations

-In the group of stateless transformation we find the classic function defined on streams, such as `filter`, `map`, `flatMap`, etc. Say, for example, that we want to filter all the orders with an amount greater than 1,000.00 euro.
+In the group of stateless transformation we find the classic functions defined on streams, such as `filter`, `map`, `flatMap`, etc. Say, for example, that we want to filter all the orders with an amount greater than 1,000.00 Euro.
 We can use the `filter` function (the library also provides a useful function `filterNot`):

 ```scala
 val expensiveOrders: KStream[UserId, Order] = usersOrdersStreams.filter { (userId, order) =>